hamzapQA/tdl/README.md

 This is a step by step guide on how to get the project up and running on your local machine for development and testing.

 1. Visit the following link and click "Code" and then "Download".
-Alternatively you can use clone the respository using command "git clone https://github.com/hamzapQA/tdl "
+Alternatively you can  clone the respository using command "git clone https://github.com/hamzapQA/tdl "
 ```
 https://github.com/hamzapQA/tdl
 ```
 3. Import the project into your IDE.
 Using File -> Import Project.
+Navigate to the folder where the repository has been cloned and click import.
 The project structure is now editable.
 4. To run the project, in the boot dashboard at the bottom left, click "Restart Server"

 ### Project Functionality